 Are specific industries more likely to offer relocation packages?

 Nearly all industries today include some form of relocation support in their compensation programs, driven by demand from job candidates in an incredibly competitive job market.
-In fact, in a 2021 survey about mobility, nearly 3 in 5 workers (59% surveyed) said they were actually more willing to relocate for work now than they were prior to the pandemic.
+In fact, in a 2021 survey about mobility, 3 in 5 workers (59% surveyed) said they were actually more willing to relocate for work now than they were prior to the pandemic.
 And employees understand candidates now have the power: 92% of respondents said they would require a financial incentive to accept the relocation — such as a raise, housing allowance, and/or reimbursement for moving expenses.

 Are there any “extras” I should ask for that qualify as relocation assistance?